compbiocore/conda-recipes/README.md

 # Build system

-The build system for all the recipes is CentOS 6 with conda build 3.
+The build system for all the recipes is CentOS 7 with conda build 3 and GCC 8.2.0.
 A Docker image of our build system is on [Dockerhub](https://hub.docker.com/r/compbiocore/dockerfiles/) if needed.

 # Build command